Ayon-SSP/Flight_Ticket_Booking/README.md

 Create a web application for flight ticket booking.
 Use any tech stack for the backend and db.
 A basic UI made outta HTML and CSS is expected.
 Submissions with a  plain console based CRUD app won't be entertained.

+# Flight Booking & Management System ✈️

+## Overview
+This project is a Flight Booking & Management System developed using Django as the backend framework.
+It provides a user-friendly interface for users to search, book flights, and manage their bookings.
+The system also includes admin functionality to add and remove flights.
+The application features token-based authentication for secure user access.

+## Features
+- User Authentication: Token-based authentication system to ensure secure user access.
+- Flight Search: Users can search for available flights based on date and time.
+- Flight Booking: Users can book flights based on seat availability (default seat count is 60).
+- Booking Management: Users can view and manage their flight bookings.
+- Admin Privileges: Admins have the ability to add and remove flights through the Django admin panel.

+## Tech Stack
+- Backend: Django, PostgreSQL, SQLAlchemy (preprocessing)
+- Frontend: Django Template Language (Jinja), Bootstrap (frontend integration)

+## Installation
+1. Clone the repository:

 # 🎯 Block Model

     Take Home Intervies Round 2 Ayon-ssp c-> DevRev